DataSF/draft-publishing-standards/formats/date-and-time.md

 | --- | --- | --- | --- |
 | Date + time | `date_time` | YYYY-MM-DD\[T\]hh:mm+hh:mm | 2015-01-01T12:00+00:00 |
 |  |  | _or_ YYYY-MM-DD\[T\]hh:mm:ss+hh:mm:ss | 2015-01-01T12:00:00+00:00:00 |

+## Durations
+Durations not required if you have a start and end date or datetime, however, if you produce a duration, follow the guidance below

 ### Is anything wrong, unclear, missing?